localstack/docs/content/en/references/usage-tracking.md

 ### CLI invocations

 We collect an anonymized event if a CLI command was invoked, but do not collect any of the parameter values.
-This event is not connected to the session or the auth token.
+This event is not connected to the session or the Auth Token.

 Here is an example of a CLI invocation event: